uber-go/dig/README.md

 ## Provide

-The `Provide` method adds an object, or a constructor of an object, to the container.
+The `Provide` method adds a constructor of an object (or objects), to the container.

-### Provide a constructor

 A constructor can be a function returning any number of objects and, optionally, an error.